Supply Chain Master Data

 Effectively managed, these interconnections form the digital twin of the supply chain, where each product, asset, and transaction can be traced across its lifecycle.

-It transforms master data from a static reference set into a dynamic operational backbone that supports planning, execution, and continuous improvement.
+It transforms master data from a static reference set into a dynamic operational backbone that supports different functions like planning, execution, and continuous improvement.

 Functions and Disciplines Impacted by Master Data